Deploy HAProxy Using Podman on Oracle Linux

 (Optional) Check the HAProxy Dashboard

-Open a terminal from the Luna Desktop and configure an SSH tunnel to the deployed HAProxy instance.
+1. Open a new terminal and configure an SSH tunnel to the ol-node-01 instance.

-2. Open a browser on the Luna desktop and enter the URL for the HAProxy Frontend.
+2. Open a new browser and enter the URL http://localhost:9000 to open the HAProxy dashboard.

 haproxy-console